seraficaj/fccsf_wsl_guide/README.md

 - *What recommended specs/kind of Windows computer do you recommend for learning web development at freeCodeCamp SF?*
    - Here are some recommended specs for any computer:
-      - Processor: Intel i5, Intel i7 or equivalent and above
+      - Processor: Intel i5, Intel i7 or equivalent and above (like AMD Ryzen 5 or 7)
       - RAM: at least 8GB (16GB or more recommended for remote work)
       - Storage: 128GB or more available storage
       - compatible with Windows 10 version 1903 or later. (see installation instructions to check compatibility)